Gabor Erlich

 Marteinn Sindri Jónsson

-Marteinn Sindri Jónsson (b.
-1989) completed Philosophy (BA/MA) at the University of Iceland in 2013, comprising two year-long study exchanges in Germany.
-Since 2009 he has contributed as a cultural journalist and producer for Iceland National Broadcasting and between 2015 and 2019 he lectured at the Iceland University of the Arts.
-Furthermore, he is active across a variety of artistic fields in his native Iceland through practice, collaborations, publishing and research.
+Marteinn Sindri Jónsson studied philosophy (BA/MA first class with distinction) at the University of Iceland, comprising two year-long study exchanges in Germany.
+Since 2009 he has contributed as a cultural journalist and producer for Iceland National Broadcasting and between 2015 and 2019, he lectured at the Iceland University of the Arts.
+Furthermore, he is active across a variety of artistic and cultural fields in his native Iceland through practice, collaborations, publishing, and research.
+Since January 2021, he develops his PhD as an early-stage researcher within the FEINART research network at the Chair of Art Theory and Curation, focusing on socially engaged independent art spaces in Germany.

 Sophie Mak-Schram